Course Content: AQA English Language 7701/7702

 2 hours 30 minutes

-Students are asked to write a discursive essay on language and gender or changes in English Language.
+Students are asked to write a discursive essay on language diversity or changes in English Language.

 Students read two previously unseen texts on a similar topic.
 They are asked to compare and evaluate these.
 They then write a discursive essay on this topic giving their own analysis of it.